punx120/dzmipt-studio/readme.md

 Studio is written 100% in Java.
 The primary motivation for its development was to be able to comfortably access remote kdb+ processes.
 In time, it has become clear that it is not an IDE as such, but is better described as a rapid execution environment.
 One can edit text in the "scratch" window, highlight a selection and execute it against a remote kdb+ process via tcp/ip, with the results displayed as a grid or as in the classic kdb+ console.

-In 2020, the [git-repo] was forked and enhanced in a separate [dzmipt-git-repo].
+In 2020, the [git repo] was forked.
+And now it is developed in a separate [dzmipt git repo].

 License
 -------
 Apache 2 , see LICENSE file in repository root.

 N.B.
-Netbeans, JFreeChart and c.java components have their own respective licenses.
+JFreeChart and c.java components have their own respective licenses.

 Icon Experience Collection